Accountable Care Organizations (ACO)

 Managed Care Organization (MCO)

-A company, or healthcare plan, that strives to make services accessible and affordable; MCOs include Health Maintenance Organizations (HMOs), Point of Service (POS) Organizations, Preferred Provider Organizations (PPOs), and Exclusive Provider Organizations (EPOs).
+A managed care organization is a company, or healthcare plan, that strives to make services accessible and affordable; MCOs include Health Maintenance Organizations (HMOs), Point of Service (POS) Organizations, Preferred Provider Organizations (PPOs), and Exclusive Provider Organizations (EPOs).

 Medicaid